vporsnev/simple-js-app/README.md

 - Ajax

 ## Features
-- The  app  loads  data  from  an  external  API;  for  instance.
+- The  app  loads  data  from  an  external  API.
 - The  app  displays  a  list  of  items  loaded  from  that  API  after  the  page  is  loaded.
 - The  app  enables  the  viewing  of  more  details  for  a  given  list  item  (like  a  Pokémon)  on  demand,  such  as  when  clicking  on  a  list  item.
 - The  app  has  CSS  styling.